 Before you seek Panchakarma therapy from any Ayurveda centre, find out what kind of safety protocols they follow.

 As you may have realized, patients can no longer walk into Ayurvedic clinics at will.
 There are stringent screening processes in place to evaluate each patient, including details of past illness, recent symptoms, and travel history.
 Patients suspected of having COVID-19 cannot receive in-person care without first testing negative.

 All treatment and therapy rooms must be hygienic and cleaned regularly under normal circumstances, but sanitization has now become mandatory between each patient’s Panchakarma session to reduce the risk of an infection being spread from one patient to another.

 Ayurvedic physicians attending to patients must come in close contact to administer Panchakarma and pre-Panchakarma therapies like Abhyanga, Swedana, and Shirodhara.
 This requires an added layer of safety for both patients and doctors or nurses.

 This is why health care providers at Ayurvedic facilities are also advised to use PPEs.
 Some of the protocols for physicians should include –

 Patients and visitors should be required to comply with the following requirements –

-If you need to seek panchakarma treatment at an Ayurveda clinic, there are steps that you can take to do so safely.
+If you need to seek Panchakarma treatment at an Ayurveda clinic, there are steps that you can take to do so safely.
 While you should first look for clinics that enforce the safety protocols above strictly, you can increase personal safety by limiting your exposure.
 Instead of using public transport, make sure that a member of your household drives you to the clinic.
 If this is not possible, maintain distance from your driver as far as is possible.
 Always wear a mask and make sure that people interacting with you wear masks too, as this is the most effective way to reduce the risk of transmission and severity of infection.
-Avoid touching your face and eyes and make it a point to wash your hands or use sanitizer, both before and after you reach the clinic.
+Avoid touching your face and eyes and make it a point to wash your hands or use sanitiser, both before and after you reach the clinic.